 - using our partnerships to inform regulatory approach

 - keeping people informed and engaged through regular communications

 - levering technology and online platforms for communication to better meet user needs

 - supporting the early childhood sector by providing customised professional development to further their understanding of compliance and support high-quality education and care.

 Support our people and improve our business by:

 - facilitating a flexible, mobile workforce through contemporary policies

-- building a culture that embodies our values, supports our people, enables their professional development and aims to constantly improve our business and practice
+- supporting a culture that embodies our values, supports our people and their development, promotes equal opportunity and demonstrates commitment to reconciliation

-- protecting the welfare, health and safety of our people
+- protecting and promoting the welfare, health and safety of our people.